Skip to main content

 Renewing vs. refinancing

 A mortgage renewal is quite straightforward, and just what it sounds like – if you have not paid off the balance of your mortgage before the end of your mortgage term, you will need to renew it.
-As mentioned above, you can do this by simply signing the renewal form sent to you by your current lender in the last 30 days of your mortgage term, or you can shop around and either renew with your current lender or a new one at conditions that are better suited to your needs.
+As mentioned above, you can do this by simply signing the renewal form sent to you by your current lender in the last 30 days of your mortgage term, or you can shop around and renew with a new provider at conditions that are better suited to your needs.
+This is an ideal time to reassess your mortgage type, such as choosing between a fixed or variable rate, or adjusting the term length.

 Refinancing, on the other hand, is quite different.
 If you refinance your mortgage, you are actually breaking your current mortgage contract.
-Reasons to refinance may include the desire to obtain a better mortgage rate, to access the equity in your home or to consolidate debt, for example.
-While you can choose to refinance your mortgage at any time, be aware that there are often significant penalties for doing so.
-It is often a good idea to wait till the end of your mortgage term to consider refinancing in order to reduce the size of the penalties you may incur, but note that renewing your mortgage and refinancing your mortgage are two entirely separate things.
+Reasons to refinance may include the desire to obtain a better mortgage rate, to access the equity in your home, or to consolidate debt, for example.
+While you can choose to refinance your mortgage at any time, be aware that it often comes with substantial penalties.
+It may be financially prudent to wait until the end of your mortgage term to minimize these penalties.
+However, this timing doesn't eliminate the distinction between renewing and refinancing; they remain two separate actions with different implications.

 Lender Mortgage Rates